Academic Advising in EME

 Contacting the professional advisor:

-Alisha is available for walk-in advising most weekdays from 9-11 a.m. in 109 Hosler.
-You are also welcome to set up an advising appointment with Alisha for in the afternoon; please email or call (814-867-5271) to schedule a time.
+Alisha Simon is available for walk-in advising most weekdays from 9-11 a.m. in 109 Hosler.
+You are also welcome to set up an advising appointment with her for in the afternoon; please email to schedule a time.
 If your question is related to scheduling or your academic records in any way, please bring a printed copy of your degree audit, which is available through LionPATH, when you come for advising.

 It is recommended you see an advisor at least once a semester before you schedule your courses.
 Remember, your academic advisors are here to help you; however, you are ultimately responsible to make sure you have fulfilled all the necessary major requirements prior to graduation.